-Another bizarre peculiarity are the eyes of the animals.
+Another bizarre peculiarity is the eyes of the animals.
 Chameleon eyes can be moved independently and cover an impressive 342° field of view.
 They are therefore part of many legends in Madagascar, and only a few people on the island voluntarily touch chameleons.
 One of the many legends tells that chameleons can see into the future with one eye and into the past with one.
 The shooting tongue is another special feature: the tongue is hurled out of the mouth in a flash to catch insects with the thickened end.
-The tongue of a panther chameleon can become one and a half time as long as the chameleon itself.
+The tongue of a panther chameleon can become one and a half times as long as the chameleon itself.

-After about a year, panther chameleons mate for the first time.
+After about half a year to a year, panther chameleons mate for the first time.
 To impress a female, the males show their brightest colours and nod their heads towards the adored one.
 If the female is not yet ready, it fends off the advances hissing and biting.
 In the best case, mating occurs.
-If this was successful, the colour of the female changes a little, and after a good month she lays 20 to 30 white, oval, small eggs.
+If this was successful, the colour of the female changes a little, and after a good month, she lays 20 to 30 white, oval, small eggs.
 To do this, a hole is laboriously dug in soft ground for hours and later covered so carefully that everything looks exactly as before.
 The female then goes her way again and no longer cares about the offspring.
 After about seven to eight months, the young panther chameleons hatch out of their eggs, work their way out of the low hole and climb up nearby bushes.
 They are immediately independent of their parents and can hunt insects on their first day of life.
 Then the resume of a panther chameleon begins again.

-How old panther chameleons become in their natural habitat, one unfortunately does not know exactly.
+How old panther chameleons become in their natural habitat, one, unfortunately, does not know exactly.
 In terraristics, where the panther chameleon has been very popular for decades, these chameleons can live for a good five to eight years.
 Probably, however, their conspecifics on Madagascar remain clearly under it.
 Today, 2000 panther chameleons are taken from nature every year according to the CITES quota and exported for sale.
 However, as panther chameleons are still a very common species in Madagascar and cope with many habitats, they are currently not considered endangered on the IUCN red list.
 In terraristics, the animals are bred regularly and have long since become one of the most popular chameleon species.
 If you want to experience panther chameleons in their natural habitat in Madagascar, you should try your luck in spring – then it is especially easy to find the animals.